jacquescrocker/jammit-sinatra/README.md

       register Jammit

   You'll also need to load the jammit configuration file.
 So in your configure block, run:

     ::RAILS_ENV = "development" # this is needed to work around a Jammit limitation Jammit.load_configuration("/path/to/config/assets.yml")

+  In order to use the `include_javascripts` and `include_stylesheets` you'll need to have working implemetnations of javascript_include_tag and stylesheets_include_tag.
+You can easily pull these helpers into your existing Sinatra app from Padrino.
+See instructions [here](http://www.padrinorb.com/guides/standalone-usage-in-sinatra).

 ## With Padrino